finbourne/finbourne-identity-sdk-python/sdk/docs/PersonalAuthenticationTokensApi.md

 # **list_own_api_keys**
 > List[ApiKey] list_own_api_keys()

-[EARLY ACCESS] ListOwnApiKeys: Gets the meta data for all of the user's existing Personal Access Tokens.
+ListOwnApiKeys: Gets the meta data for all of the user's existing Personal Access Tokens.

 Gets the meta data for all of the user's Personal Access Tokens that have not been deleted.
 They may be  invalid due to the deactivation date having passed.